-Aerospace is the industry for which engineering simulation was used first, starting a few decades ago.
-From nanotechnologies and micro-composite materials to futuristic wings profiles, many research projects in aircraft design focus on finding better solutions and bringing them to market faster, reducing costs at the same time.
+A few decades ago, aerospace became the first industry to embrace engineering simulation.
+From nanotechnologies and micro-composite materials to futuristic wings profiles, many research projects in aircraft design focus on finding better solutions and bringing them to market faster, while simultaneously reducing costs.

-Using engineering simulation software as part of their development process, aerospace companies and engineers can evaluate different designs early in the development process, thus reducing the number of required physical prototypes.
+Using engineering simulation software as part of their development process, aerospace companies and engineers can evaluate different designs earlier in the development process.
+This streamlines the design process by reducing the number of required physical prototypes.

-SimScale brings is the possibility to simulate and test the designs completely in the web browser, giving access to all analysis capabilities and collaboration options.
+SimScale provides the opportunity to simulate and test designs completely in the web browser, giving access to all analysis capabilities and collaboration options.
 As a cloud-based CAE platform, SimScale makes it possible to perform powerful CFD, FEA or thermal analyses from any device.

 Here are a few simulation projects related to the aerospace industry from the SimScale Public Projects library, which engineers can copy and use as templates for their own CFD analyses of different aircraft systems and components.

-This simulation shows the airflow distribution around an aircraft design at low subsonic compressible flow regime.
-The project was used in the Aerospace Workshop featuring EUROAVIA – Session 3 organized by the SimScale team.
+This aircraft simulation shows the airflow distribution around an aircraft design at low subsonic compressible flow regime.
+The project was used in the Aerospace Workshop featuring EUROAVIA – Session 3 organized by SimScale.

-The flow of air around the commercial aircraft model was simulated via the Reynolds Averaged Navier-Stokes (RANS) method.
-The flow conditions were Mach number M = 0.35, Angle of Attack = 2 degrees, Pressure P = 100000 pa and temperature T = 0 degrees Celcius.
+The flow of air around the commercial aircraft model was simulated via the Reynolds-averaged Navier-Stokes (RANS) method.
+The flow conditions were Mach number M = 0.35, Angle of Attack = 2 degrees, Pressure P = 100000 pa and temperature T = 0 degrees Celsius.
 For turbulence modeling, the k-omega SST model was used with the wall function approach.
 A ramping of the velocity boundary condition was applied up to the free stream value for better convergence.

-If you want to try your own simulation project, see the step-by-step tutorial on how to set up and perform this simulation.
+If you want to try your own simulation project, see our step-by-step tutorial on how to set up and perform this analysis.

-This aircraft design simulation shows how SimScale can be used for an airflow analysis around an aircraft landing gear.
+This landing gear simulation shows how SimScale can be used for an airflow analysis around an aircraft landing gear.
 Landing gears are among the most critical components of an aircraft.
-During takeoff and landing operations, the wheels can cause problems that may affect the security of the plane and passengers.
+During take-off and landing operations, the wheels can cause problems that may affect the safety and security of the plane and passengers.

 This project simulates two designs of aircraft wings and their aerodynamic effects.
 This project was also a homework exercise for the SimScale Aerospace Workshop – Session 2.
 This exercise involves simulating the aircraft wing with applied bending and torsional load due to wind pressure.

-The task asks to set up 6 different configurations with 3 different models and then compare the results.
-Its purpose is to see how the deformation and stresses change with each structural optimization of a wing.
+The task requires the user to set up six different configurations with three different models and compare the results.
+Its purpose is to demonstrate how the deformation and stresses change with each structural optimization of a wing.
 The figure shows the possible load configurations with the initial model.

 To learn more, you can watch and follow the recording of this Aerospace Workshop.

-Spanwise difference in lift generation creates wingtip vortices.
+A span-wise difference in lift generation creates wingtip vortices.
 These vortices cause a destabilization and loss of performance in the form of a reduction in lift.
-This project demonstrated that winglets can be the best solution and an effective measure to reduce the strength of wingtip vortices.
+This project demonstrated that winglets could be the best solution and an effective measure to reduce the strength of wingtip vortices.

 The simulation investigated the velocity fields in two parallel models, for a wing with and without a wingtip attachment.
-The simulation clearly demonstrated losses of performance in the model without a wingtip attachment, due to the vortices that reduce the lift effect on the wing.
+The simulation clearly demonstrated losses of performance in the model without a wingtip attachment.
+This was due to the vortices that reduce the lift effect on the wing.

 In the second model, wings with winglets generate larger lift than those without, when all other parameters are the same.

 The aircraft ventilation system is essential for passengers’ comfort.
-Here is a project which simulates the airflow inside an aircraft cabin.
+Here is a project that simulates the airflow inside an aircraft cabin.

-The CFD analysis shows two cabin configurations and their effect on the airflow pattern.
-First, it involves a ventilation simulation in an aircraft cabin.
-To find the better solution, six alternative configurations of inlet and outlet are investigated.
+This CFD analysis shows two cabin configurations and their effect on the airflow pattern.
+It initially involves a ventilation simulation in an aircraft cabin.
+To find the best solution, six alternative configurations of inlet and outlet are investigated.

-Want to learn more?
+Want to learn more about simulation and aircraft design?
 Watch the recording of the SimScale Aerospace Workshop – Session 1.